-Amendments to AASB 101 Presentation of Financial Statements (AASB 101 Amendments)
+AASB 2011-9 Amendments to Australian Accounting Standards Presentation of Items of Other Comprehensive Income Financial Statements (AASB 101 Amendments)

 The AASB 101 Amendments require an entity to group items presented in other comprehensive income into those that, in accordance with other IFRSs: (a) will not be reclassified subsequently to profit or loss and (b) will be reclassified subsequently to profit or loss when specific conditions are met.
 It is applicable for annual periods beginning on or after 1 July 2012.
 The Group's management expects this will change the current presentation of items in other comprehensive income; however, it will not affect the measurement or recognition of such items.